rummyfairplaydesk.com Latest Edition

 • [ ] Do I have at least one Pure Sequence (no jokers)?

-• [ ] Have I discarded the highest point-value cards that don't fit?
+• [ ] Have I discarded the highest-value cards that don't fit?

 FAQ

 What happens if I declare without a pure sequence?
 This is an invalid declaration.
-In most Indian Rummy rules, you will be penalized with the maximum point value.
+Depending on the house rules, you will typically face a maximum point penalty (e.g., 80 points).

 Next-Step Actions